sankarvj/relay/README.md

 # Relay
 Project Relay is the sales/customer-success software built on top of the no-code framework.
 Which means, the end user can build `n` number of entities/modules on top of the base software based on his business needs.
-But the UI still needs to customized for each software.
+But the UI still needs to customized for each software for some extend.

 ## Prerequisite
 > ~Install GO
 > ~Install PSQL
 > `psql -U postgres` //to enter psql cli
 > `\c relaydb` //go to relaydb
-> ~Install Redis
+> ~Install Redis with graph
 > `docker run -p 6379:6379 -it --rm redislabs/redisgraph`

 ## Getting Started
 > make seed
-> make crm
+> make crm/csm/ctm
 > make run

 ## Running Tests